-SIPI YDI Early Childhood Learning Center and Lab School
+YDI Early Childhood Education & SIPI Lab School

 SIPI Early Learning Center, located on the SIPI college campus, is an early childhood facility that is operated by YDI Head Start.
 The Head Start and Early Head Start program provides free preschool for children ages 6 weeks to 5-years-old.
 We work in collaboration with the SIPI Early Childhood to provide ECE students with an opportunity to complete practicum classes at the school.

 Eligibility is generally based on family income at or below the poverty level according to the Poverty Guidelines published by the federal government.
 Children in foster care, homeless children, and children from families receiving public assistance (TANF or SSI) are eligible regardless of income.
 SIPI Early Learning Center works in collaboration with the SIPI college campus to try and accept a percentage of families that do not meet income qualification based on student enrollment at the SIPI college campus.
 The SIPI Early Learning Center can offer additional information on enrolling your child.
 They will answer questions, provide you with required forms, and tell you what documents you should bring with you to apply.